Contents

 Natural Light.

-Residences are becoming greener.
+Homes are becoming greener.
 Conserving energy is a significant foundation of residential LEED certification.
-LEED houses use up to 30% less energy than non-LEED homes.
-Skylights bring free, tidy, natural light into houses, minimizing the amount of synthetic light needed in a house.
+LEED homes use up to 30% less energy than non-LEED homes.
+Skylights bring totally free, tidy, natural light into houses, decreasing the amount of artificial light needed in a home.

-Skylights can affect a home’s interior decoration like no other aspect, adding an unanticipated punch in stairways or office or by offering a centerpiece in living rooms and kitchens.
+Skylights can affect a home’s interior decoration like no other component, adding an unanticipated punch in stairways or office or by supplying a focal point in living spaces and kitchens.

 Constant Light vs. Windows’ Light.